developerdhairya/Docker-Guide/readme.md

 - VM is resource intesnsive as it has its own OS and takes a slice of hardware where as containers are lightweight because they are just special types of processes.
 - Time taken to start a container is much less than time taken to start a VM.

+### Fun Facts
+- We can't run Windows 10 container on a linux machine but we can run a linux container on a Windows 10 machine.
+- MacOS don't have inbuilt support for containers so docker uses a lightweight linux VM to run linux containers in it.